Find Affordable College Courses

 $22,035 Average Tuition & Fees

-Antioch University - Seattle came in at #10 in this year’s edition of the Best Value Health Sciences & Services Schools in Washington ranking.
-Located in the large city of Seattle, Antioch University - Seattle is a private not-for-profit college with a small student population.
+Antioch University - Seattle ranked #10 on this year’s Best Value Health Sciences & Services Schools in Washington list.
+Located in the city of Seattle, Antioch University - Seattle is a private not-for-profit school with a small student population.

 Best Value Health Sciences & Services Colleges in the Far Western US Region